- How to Obtain Life Insurance When You Have Heart Disease

-A history of heart disease won’t necessarily flatline your chances of obtaining life insurance at reasonable rates, insurance experts say, provided you have the condition under control and you’re following doctor’s orders.
+A history of heart disease won’t necessarily flatline your chances of obtaining life insurance at a reasonable rate provided you have the condition under control and you’re following doctor’s orders.

-Dr. Robert Pokorski, chief medical strategist for The Hartford’s Individual Life Division, says in general, life insurance can be offered six months after bypass, angioplasty, or use of stents, usually at a small to moderate additional premium.
+Dr. Robert Pokorski, the chief medical strategist for The Hartford’s Individual Life Division, says in general that life insurance can be offered to a patient six months after bypass, angioplasty, or use of stents – and usually at a small to moderate additional increase in premium.

-To learn more about the national impact of heart disease, the Centers For Disease Control and Prevention has tracked incidences of heart disease by state.
+To learn more about the national impact of heart disease, the Centers For Disease Control and Prevention tracks incidences of heart disease by state.

 Whether one is insurable depends on the type and severity of the heart disease, their age, their lifestyle habits and if they’re healthy now, Pokorski says.